reza-mirjahanian/awesome-blockchain/Cool Websites/mantis.app/Basic/readme.md

 https://anoma.net/research/intents-arent-real

+**Multichain-Agnostic Normalized Trust-Minimized Intent Settlement (Mantis):** A vertically integrated, optimized intents settlement framework.
+Mantis is complete with with expression, execution, and settlement.

 [Mantis](https://www.mantis.app/) is a vertically integrated intent pipeline complete with expression, execution, and settlement.
 This is accomplished via the Mantis protocol and Mantis rollup.